nf-core/sarek/docs/output.md

 ### Map to Reference

-#### bwa
+#### BWA

-[bwa](https://github.com/lh3/bwa) is a software package for mapping low-divergent sequences against a large reference genome.
+[BWA](https://github.com/lh3/bwa) is a software package for mapping low-divergent sequences against a large reference genome.

 Such files are intermediate and not kept in the final files delivered to users.